Bush Lake

 With a boat launch, canoeing, picnic shelters and a play area, there’s something for the whole family to enjoy at the park's many facilities.
 Plus, you're close to all other year-round recreation opportunities through the rest of the Hyland-Bush-Anderson Lakes Park Reserve.

-Rentals and reservations available starting Monday, March 3 for Bush Lake Park facilities, including park shelters and small watercraft rack rentals.
+Rentals and reservations are now available for Bush Lake Park facilities, including park shelters and small watercraft rack rentals.

 Daily, 5 AM–10 PM